-Before sending your camper off, you will want to take your child to the doctor for a thorough exam.
+Before sending your young camper off, you should take your child to the doctor for a thorough exam.
 Provide the camp with a complete review of your child’s health.
 The review should include information about recent or ongoing illnesses, surgeries or injuries, and allergies.
 Make sure your child is current with all recommended immunizations.
-If your child will be traveling internationally as part of the camp, visit the Centers for Disease Control and Prevention (CDC) website for information about particular immunizations or health concerns for the destination.
+If your child will be traveling internationally as part of the camp, visit the Centers for Disease Control and Prevention website for information about particular immunizations or health concerns for the destination.

 If your child has a special circumstance, such as an ongoing illness, work with your child’s doctor and the camp to create a plan.
 Your child’s doctor can help you determine if your child is able to attend camp safely.
 If your child takes any medications or needs treatments, work with the camp and your child’s doctor to make a plan for how medications and treatments will be handled.